ncatlab/nlab-content/pages/7/0/4/4/4407/content.md

 * In addition, section 5 of [Geuvers, Wiedijk, & Zwanenburg 2000](#GWZ00) includes a list of authors who proved the fundamental theorem of algebra for monic polynomials, some like [[Brouwer]] with additional assumptions such as [[countable choice]].

-Classical proofs of the above versions of the fundamental theorem of algebra fail to work constructively if they are reliant on a [[principal square root]] function on the complex numbers, such as the proof in Lemma \ref{sqrt} which uses the [[quadratic formula]].
-The principal square root cannot be proven to exist on the complex numbers, and in fact can be proven to not exist certain [[topoi]], such as [[sheaves]] over $\mathbb{C}$, because the principal square root on the complex numbers, if it exists, is not continuous at the branch cut, and it is consistent for all functions on the complex numbers to be continuous.
-The problem here is the failure of some amount of choice, that since the squaring function $z \mapsto z^2$ is a surjection on the [[complex numbers]], one can construct a [[right inverse]] of $z \mapsto z^2$.
-In general, any principal square root is only a [[partial function]] in [[neutral constructive mathematics]].

 ### Constructive FTA with constructive existence of zeroes

-The version of the fundamental theorem of algebra that uses the [[BHK interpretation]] for constructive existence is stated as follows:
+The version of the fundamental theorem of algebra that uses the [[BHK interpretation]] for constructive existence of zeroes is stated as follows:

 \begin{proposition}
-For every [non-constant / positive degree / monic] [[polynomial function]] $p(z) = \sum_{i \leq n} a_n z^n$ with degree $n$, one can construct a specified root in $\mathbb{C}$.
+For every [non-constant / positive degree / monic] [[polynomial function]] $p(z) = \sum_{i \leq n} a_n z^n$ with degree $n$, one can construct a specified root of $p$ in $\mathbb{C}$.
 \end{proposition}

 This version of the fundamental theorem of algebra is not provable in [[neutral constructive mathematics]].
-To show that this is the case, we turn to reframing the fundamental theorem of algebra in terms of surjectivity and having [[right inverses]] of complex polynomial functions.
+To show that this is the case, we turn to reframing the fundamental theorems of algebra in terms of surjectivity and having [[right inverses]] of complex polynomial functions so that one can show that it is equivalent to a weak form of choice.

 Let $p(z) = \sum_{i \leq n} a_n z^n$ be a polynomial function on the complex numbers.
 Every such $p(z)$ can be written as the sum of a constant $a_0$ and a polynomial function $q(z) = \sum_{1 \leq i \leq n} a_n z^n$ with a [[fixed point]] at zero.
 As a result, the statement that there exists a complex number $z$ such that $p(z) = 0$ is equivalently the statement that there exists a complex number $z$ such that $q(z) = b$, where $b = -a_0$.
 Thus, one can rewrite the fundamental theorem of algebra as follows: